hserv/ucm/group-charter.md

 The mission of the Community Group is to collaboratively develop and maintain the Unified Care Model (UCM), an open semantic conceptual structure that serves as a semantic bridge across healthcare and human-service ecosystems.
-Through community-driven use cases and consensus-based development, the Group will establish a common semantic foundation that enables semantic interoperability while complementing, rather than replacing, existing standards and information models.
+Through community-driven use cases and consensus-based development, the Group will establish a common semantic structure that enables semantic interoperability while complementing, rather than replacing, existing standards and information models.

 ## What is the UCM?
-The Unified Care Model (UCM) is an open semantic conceptual structure that provides a common semantic foundation for achieving semantic interoperability across healthcare and human-service ecosystems.
+The Unified Care Model (UCM) is an open semantic conceptual structure that provides a common semantic structure for achieving semantic interoperability across healthcare and human-service ecosystems.
 It serves as a semantic bridge that enables standards, ontologies, information models, and data models developed by independent communities to communicate with a shared understanding of information while preserving the semantics expressed by those models.